andrei-stoica26/henna/README.md

 # henna
-`henna` is an evolving collection of visualization utilities for scRNA-seq data analysis.
+`henna` provides six versatile visualization utilities: `densityPlot`, `hullPlot`, `networkPlot`, `radialPlot`, `rankPlot` and `riverPlot`.

+The six plots are designed with scRNA-seq data analysis in mind, but can be used for a variety of other applications as well.

 ## Installation